tlwt/obsidian-live-sync-webcompanion/Readme.md

-Here’s a refined `README.md` for your project:

----

-# Obsidian CouchDB Companion
+# Obsidian Live Sync Web Companion

 ## Overview

-This project is a demonstrator for integrating CouchDB with Obsidian, created as a quick start with the help of ChatGPT.
+This project is a demonstrator for a web companion based on Live Sync plugin for Obsidian, created as a quick start with the help of ChatGPT.
 The goal is to explore the potential of having an online companion for Obsidian’s Live Sync feature.
 Possible features include:

 - A simple task list extracted from your Obsidian notes.
 - A list of contacts or calendar entries based on YAML front matter.